NecromancerCode/CKE_converter-from-Kompas3D-to-excel/README.md

 **Below are the parameters that you can choose to translate your assembly into a specification:**

-* language
-* FAQ
-* The path to the KOMPAS file
-* Specify the KOMPAC assembly file
-* The path to the specification .xl
-* Specify the path to the table with the specification
-* Conversion to Specification
 * Auto positioning
 * Detail type
 * Name